ttungbmt/geoserver-rest-api/README.md

-# GeoServer REST API For Laravel/PHP
+# GeoServer REST API For Laravel / Yii2 / PHP

 This PHP library provides programmatic functions to access a [GeoServer](http://geoserver.org/).